There is strong scientific evidence that following a few simple steps can reduce the chance of Sudden Infant Death Syndrome (SIDS).

 Ensure that your baby spends time in well-lit areas during the day, dimming the lights after supper, while keeping things quiet and uneventful until eventual lights-out at bedtime.

 While it’s understandable for a working parent to want to convert that all-important after-dinner restful period into playtime to make up for a missed day, it’s best, for your baby’s sake, to get the sleep they need at an appropriate hour.

 Allowing infants and young children to stay up past their bedtime, or develop an unnaturally late-sleeping and rising schedule, can pose serious problems when they make the transition into preschool or kindergarten.

 Creating a safe sleep environment

-There is near unanimous agreement among health professionals that the safest place for a baby to sleep is in a separate crib or bassinet in the same room as you for the first 12 months.
+There is a near-unanimous agreement among health professionals that the safest place for a baby to sleep is in a separate crib or bassinet in the same room as you for the first 12 months.

 A, B, C: Alone, Back, and Crib

 The baby should always sleep alone.